westkingdom/westkingdom/docs/google-api.md

 Before using Google APIs, it is necessary to [enable the ones you are going to use](https://console.developers.google.com/project/west-web-1066/apiui/api).
-I enabled the Groups Settings API and Groups Migration APIs to start with.
+I enabled the Admin SDK, the Groups Settings API and Groups Migration APIs to start with.
-I turned on a number of others that looked like they might be of some use; a few other services were on by default.

 ### API Keys

+You can skip this part, and just create service accounts using OAuth Keys, per the instructions in the next section.

 The Google PHP API documentation includes [instructions on how to create an API key](https://developers.google.com/api-client-library/php/auth/api-keys).